risingwavelabs/risingwave-docs-legacy/docs/risingwave-flink-comparison.md

   alt="Flink and RisingWave Architectures"
 />

-As an open-source project born during the Hadoop-dominant big-data era, Flink's architecture was heavily influenced by the MapReduce paradigm.
+As an open-source project born during the Hadoop-dominant big-data era, the architecture of Flink was heavily influenced by the MapReduce paradigm.
 Specifically, Flink achieves parallel and distributed execution by dividing a streaming task into multiple parallel instances, each processing a subset of the task's input data.
 While this compute-storage-coupled architecture enables Flink to achieve high parallelism and scalability, it can also result in high execution costs.

 RisingWave was created during the cloud era.
 By adopting a modern compute-storage-decoupled architecture, RisingWave achieves better scalability and flexibility.
 Each component can be configured differently and scaled independently, leading to improved cost-efficiency and performance.
 The new architecture also allows each component to be optimized separately, reducing resource waste and avoiding task overload.